Sony A9 setup guide with tips and tricks

 - Location Info.
 Link: Sets whether to obtain the location information by linking with a smartphone.

-- Auto Time Correct.: Sets whether to automatically correct the date setting of the camera using information from a linked smartphone.
+- Auto Time Correct.: Sets whether to automatically correct the date setting of the Sony A9 using information from a linked smartphone.

 - Auto Area Adjust.: Sets whether to automatically correct the area setting of the camera using information from a linked smartphone.